-Ms. Stein has extensive experience litigating a broad variety of patent infringement and other matters in the pharmaceuticals and life science area, including matters related to antibiotics, anti-depressants, anti-coagulants, epilepsy, pain, ADHD, sleep apnea, high blood pressure medications, and SABAs used to treat asthma and/or COPD.
-Ms. Stein also has substantial experience litigating patent infringement disputes in the non-pharma area, including related to GPS devices, gaming, hand-held devices and packaging.
+Ms. Stein has extensive experience litigating a broad variety of patent infringement and other matters in both the pharmaceutical and life science areas and in the non-pharma area, including related to sensor devices, GPS devices, gaming, hand-held devices, and packaging.

-In the trademark and copyright areas, Ms. Stein has represented both trademark and copyright owners in infringement cases and defended individuals and entities accused of trademark and/or copyright infringement.
-Ms. Stein has appeared before federal and state courts throughout the United States, including New York, New Jersey, Delaware, Massachusetts, California, Florida, Texas, District of Columbia, Illinois and Nebraska, and before the Court of Appeals for the D.C. and Federal Circuits.
+In the trademark and copyright areas, Ms. Stein recently secured emergent relief to stop the willful infringement of a client’s registered trademark.
+She has represented both trademark and copyright owners in infringement cases and defended individuals and entities accused of trademark and/or copyright infringement.
+Ms. Stein has appeared before federal and state courts throughout the United States, including New York, New Jersey, Delaware, Massachusetts, California, Florida, Texas, District of Columbia, Illinois, and Nebraska, and before the Court of Appeals for the D.C. and Federal Circuits.

 Ms. Stein is an active member of the intellectual property and federal litigation bars.
-Now serving as President-Elect of the Federal Bar Association’s (FBA) S.D.N.Y. chapter, she serves as editor of both the S.D.N.Y. chapter newsletter New York Minutes and the FBA IP Law Section publication The IP Legal Browser.
-Ms. Stein also serves on the Sedona Conference Working Group 12 – Trade Secrets and is an adjunct professor at Fordham University School of Law, where she teaches “Litigation Management for the International Lawyer,” a course focused on representing foreign entities in U.S. court litigation.
+Now serving as President-Elect of the Federal Bar Association’s (FBA) S.D.N.Y. chapter, from 2015-2019 she served as editor of the S.D.N.Y. chapter newsletter, The New York Minutes.
+She has also served as editor of the FBA IP Law Section publication The IP Legal Browser.
+Ms. Stein currently serves on the Sedona Conference Working Group 12 – Trade Secrets and is an adjunct professor at Fordham University School of Law, where she teaches “Litigation Management for the International Lawyer,” a course focused on representing foreign entities in U.S. court litigation.

 Areas of Focus